BugaIulian/spring-boot-project/README.md

 # SpringBootProject
-This is my first project that uses SpringBoot frameword to build a web app.
+This is my first project that uses SpringBoot framework to build a web app.